Pei-Ran-Liu/DesignTwoProportions/README.md

 # Design of Two Sample Proportions

 This repository contains R code associated with the article titled "Are the Tests Overpowered or Underpowered?
 A Unified Solution to Correctly Specify Type I Errors in the Design of Clinical Trials for Two Sample Proportions."
-This article was published in *Statistics in Medicine*.
+This article was submitted to *Statistics in Medicine*.
 Please fell free to email peiran.liu@uconn.edu if you have any questions or comments.

-The codes aid in the design of two-sample proportion tests using precise calculations.
+The codes aid in the design of two-sample proportion tests in their difference using exact calculations.
 The repository includes two folders: one contains the functions for the proposed methodology, and the other houses the simulations used in the article.

 ## Functions Folder
 There are seven pieces of code that comprise the implementation of the methodology.